Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/spacing.md

 #### Helpers

 The CSS Frameworks Spacing Variables are available in Utility Class form, allowing components to be quickly positioned and manipulated without having to jump into the CSS.
 All helper classes are prefixed with the namespace `.h_`.
-This is to prevent them clashing with any custom styles you may author.
+This is to prevent them clashing with any custom styles you author.

 Both margin and padding can be set via helper classes.
-The class syntax follows the following pattern:
+The class syntax follows this pattern:

 <CodeHighlighter
 source={`.h_[Property][Direction?]-[Size]`} language="css"